matiasdahl/osm-timeslider/README.md

+The [OpenStreetMap](http://www.openstreetmap.org/) project started in 2004, and as of 10/2015, the project contains slightly more than 3 billion map elements with approximately 1 million entries added per day, see the [OSM wiki](http://wiki.openstreetmap.org/wiki/Stats).
+Regarding the coverage of the OpenStreetMap, it is well known that -- at least currently -- it is very uneven, and the level of detail varies significantly from location to location.
+This can, for example, be seen from the [interactive visualization](http://tyrasd.github.io/osm-node-density/#2/16.5/389.2) of node density by Martin Raifer, see also the [writeup](http://www.openstreetmap.org/user/tyr_asd/diary/22363).

+Instead of visualizing *all* elements on the latest version of the map, the purpose of `osm-timeslider` (this repo) is to give a way to visualize the *history* of the OSM; `osm-timeslider` makes it possible to selectively view elements that were last edited (or created) during a specific time period.
+The motivation for doing this is to give a way to better understand how the OpenStreetMap has evolved into its current state.
+However, to keep the scope of this work somehow under control, `osm-timeslider` will not consider all map elements.
+Rather, it will restrict to *amenities*, that is, map elements with an `amenity=..`-tag.
+These are one of the most frequently used tags on the OSM.
+Further, the visualizations are restricted to those amenities with c.
+20k - 100k elements on the current map.
+General information about amenities and their use on the OpenStreetMap is collected on the [OSM wiki](http://wiki.openstreetmap.org/wiki/Key:amenity).
+Statistics about the most popular tags (including amenity tags) can be found on the [taginfo webpage](https://taginfo.openstreetmap.org/keys/amenity#values).

+`osm-timeslider` is browser-based and written using the [Leaflet library](http://leafletjs.com/).

+The below screenshots show examples of `osm-timeslider` in use.
+The first screenshot shows clinics in a region around Mali.
+Each clinic element (that is, each map element with an `amenity=clinic` tag) is shown as as a colored dot with the color indicating when the element was last edited (or created).
+For example, the teal colored dots represent map elements with a timestamp from 2013.
+Moreover, the slider on the bottom of the screen can be used to change the selected time period.
+In the clinic screenshot, the slider is set to display clinics from 2007 to the beginning of 2015.
+Clicking on a marker also displays further information about the map element.

 The below list shows the amenities extracted by the `am-process-data.R` script found in the `./data` directory.
-The list shows those amenity map elements with c.
+The list shows those amenities with c.
 20k - 100k elements in the current snapshot of the [OpenStreetMap](https://openstreetmap.org) (as of 10/2015).
 This list contains 27 amenities.